kratzert/kratzert.github.io/_posts/2016/2016-02-12-understanding-the-gradient-flow-through-the-batch-normalization-layer.markdown

   <div class="figcaption"><br>
   </div>
 </div>
 I only added this image to again visualize that at the very end we need to sum up the gradients `dx1` and `dx2` to get the final gradient `dx`.
 This matrix contains the gradient of the loss function with respect to the input of the BatchNorm-Layer.
-This gradient `dx` is also what we give as input to the backwardpass of the next layer, as for this layer we recieve `dout` from the layer above.
+This gradient `dx` is also what we give as input to the backwardpass of the next layer, as for this layer we receive `dout` from the layer above.

 # Naive implemantation of the backward pass through the BatchNorm-Layer